 - 1) Only use with pressure pipe. - 2) Use suitable backfill material to shape trench bottom to evenly support pipe at the proper line and grade, with full contact under the bottom of the pipe.
 Excavate for pipe bells. - c.
-Special Pipe Embedment and Encasement Materials. - 1) If required in the contract documents, use concrete, flowable mortar, or CLSM in lieu of other bedding materials. - 2) Secure pipe against displacement or flotation prior to placing concrete, flowable mortar, or CLSM. - 3 2.
-Bedding and Backfill Under (Interstate and Primary Roads). - a.
+Special Pipe Embedment and Encasement Materials. - 1) If required in the contract documents, use concrete, flowable mortar, or CLSM in lieu of other bedding materials. - 2) Secure pipe against displacement or flotation prior to placing concrete, flowable mortar, or CLSM.

+3 2.
+Bedding and Backfill Under (Interstate and Primary Roads Projects).

+- a.
 Place in lifts no greater than 6 inches thick.
 Thoroughly tamp or vibrate each layer to ensure compaction. - b.
 Thoroughly tamp or vibrate each layer to insure compaction. - a.
+Pipe Bedding.

-Pipe Bedding. - 1) Use material meeting requirements of Section 4119.
+- 1) Use material meeting requirements of Section 4119.
 Shape bedding material to evenly support pipe at proper line and grade, with full contact under bottom of pipe.
 Excavate for pipe bells. - 2) Install pipe and system components. - 3) Place, consolidate, and moderately compact additional bedding material adjacent to pipe to a depth equal to 1/6 the outside diameter of pipe. - b.
-Backfill. - e- Place backfill material after recording locations of connections and appurtenances or at the Engineer's direction.
+Backfill. - c.
+Place backfill material after recording locations of connections and appurtenances or at the Engineer's direction.
 Terminate backfill material at subgrade elevation. - d.
-Terminate backfill material at subgrade elevation. - 1) Under Roadway. - Use material meeting requirements of Section 4119 for haunch support, primary backfill, secondary backfill, and final trench backfill. - 2) Outside of Roadway.
+Terminate backfill material at subgrade elevation. - 1) Under Interstate and Primary Roadway. - a) Use material meeting requirements of Section 4119 for haunch support, primary backfill, and secondary backfill, and final trench backfill. - b) For trench installations through the subgrade, terminate final trench backfill material at subgrade elevation.
+Use final backfill material meeting requirements of Section 4119. - c) For fill or partial trench installations, terminate final trench backfill material at the top of the trench.
+Use final backfill material meeting the requirements of Section 4119.
+For fill above the trench, use Class 10 material meeting the requirements of Article 2102.02, A. - 2) Outside of Interstate and Primary Roadway.
 Use material meeting requirements of Section 4119 for haunch support, primary backfill, and secondary backfill.
 Use Class 10 material meeting requirements of Article 2102.02, A, for final trench backfill.